sturoscy-personal/esgf-roadmap/core_architecture/user-stories.md

 experiment so it was easy to hone in on the results she needs.
 The search suggests that she might also be interested in the model’s cell areas and land fractions, which she had not considered but will need to take proper summations over land regions of the globe.
 She builds a data cart in Metagrid and submits a transfer request with Globus to copy the files to her local machine where she has an environment with custom code ready to perform the analysis.

+## Dataset Immigration

+The Financially Optimistic Organization (FOO) joins the ESGF federation as a data node and publishes 100 datasets.
+The operation of their node is funded using project funding.
+At the end of the project, money dries up and FOO places a message on the ESGF slack group advising of their intention to leave the federation.
+Boston Atmospheric Repository (BAR) agree to the immigration request for their datasets.
+BAR replicates all FOO's datasets.
+FOO issues a change of ownership publication event for all of their datasets to BAR, which BAR accepts.
+Finally, FOO issues remove replica message, shuts down its data node and requests to leave the federation.